 Among the many things to do here, you should check out the Museum of the Albemarle.
 This is the northeastern branch of the NC Museum of History.

-Head to The Point for some of the best beach views in all of North Carolina.
+And while you’re in Emerald Isle, head to The Point for some of the best beach views in all of North Carolina.

-Come to Wayne County and you’ll discover the four Ps that run the show in Goldsboro and in its surroundings.
+Come to Wayne County and you’ll discover the four Ps that run the show in Goldsboro and its surroundings.
 You really have to come and walk around Downtown, eat at some area restaurants, and check out Heritage Farms General Store nearby.

 Kill Devil Hills

 Kill Devil Hills has been our go-to place to stay in The Outer Banks.
-When not at the beach or eating at Kill Devil Grill, we love visiting the Wright Brothers Memorial and Nags Head Woods, which the town co-manages with Nags Head.
+When not at the beach or eating at Kill Devil Grill, we love visiting the Wright Brothers National Memorial and Nags Head Woods, which the town co-manages with Nags Head.

-Mother Earth Brewing also pumps out some of Eastern NC’s finest beers from Kinston and if you’re into Civil War history, check out the CSS Neuse II that’s on display.
+Mother Earth Brewing also pumps out some of Eastern NC’s finest beers from Kinston, and if you’re into Civil War history, check out the CSS Neuse II that’s on display.

-Leland is one of many Brunswick County spots that you might recognize from the many movies filmed here.
+Leland is one of many Brunswick County spots(also near Wilmington) that you might recognize from the many movies filmed here.
 You’ll understand why very quickly.
 Cape Fear National at Brunswick Forest is a nice spot for admiring the beauty here and for a day on the links.